denten-books/plain-text/0-intro.md

 appears to restore a measure of visibility lost in electromagnetic inscription, with one major side-effect.
 The screen cannot guarantee fidelity between the word visible and the word archived.
-The inscription shown can only attain a contingent correlation to the inscription archived.
+The inscription shown can only attain a arbitrary correlation to the inscription archived.
 Screen reading further happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 The digital word is technically an animation; it moves even as it appears to stand still.
 This property of the medium attunes